rhettc/ruby-interview-questions/README.md

 A: Strongly typed since an object's type is checked before an operation is performed on it.

 Q: What does it mean to coerce an object?
 Why would you do it?
-A: To coerce an object means to object means to create a functionally similar copy of it with a different type.
+A: To coerce an object means to create a functionally similar copy of it with a different type.
 You might do this in order to try and force an unknown object type into the expected type or format required by the operation.

 Q: What is the difference between a statement and an expression in Ruby?
 A: All statements are expressions in Ruby since all statements return a value.
 A statement is simply a way to refer to a certain type of syntax.